Matsuo3rd/homebridge-mysqueezebox-alarmclocksensor/README.md

 I took large inspiration from [homebridge-mysqueezebox](https://github.com/nriley/homebridge-mysqueezebox) plugin.
 [Nicolas Riley, aka nriley](https://github.com/nriley) deserves credit for that, thank you big times!

 NOTE 1: This plugin is, by design, meant to be configured through the [MySqueezebox.com](http://mysqueezebox.com).
-I did not want to install a local [Logitech Media Server (LMS)](https://en.wikipedia.org/wiki/Logitech_Media_Server) on my Mac Mini.
-You will then need to register to the cloud based service.
+I did not want to install a local [Logitech Media Server (LMS)](https://en.wikipedia.org/wiki/Logitech_Media_Server).

 NOTE 2: I use Apple HomeKit Automation feature to setup the action to be performed once the sensor is ON.
 You will need an Apple TV 4 or an iPad that stays at home.
 See [HomeKit Automation requirements](https://support.apple.com/en-us/HT207057).